 Clap a song to see you can guess it

 Have some fun asking questions to see if your kids remember things.
-For example – your birthday, their 1st preschool teacher… ask age appropriate questions!
+For example – on your birthday, their 1st preschool teacher… ask age-appropriate questions!

 Look for Animals

 Easy game, but so much fun for the little ones!
+This is a good idea if you’re driving rurally.
 My kids LOVE these kinds of Road Trip Games for Kids because everyone can play – even little ones!

 Look for drivers wearing sunglasses

 Kind of like the “I Spy” game!
 Points for the person who finds the most!